amaximov/Shapes-API/documentation/data-model.md

 `kids` | `bool`<br> The user indicates that the song is well-suited for kids. |

 ```
+# Schema

-# Example of a rating record
+# Example record
 ```

 ### Event Data
-The `event` schema describes instrument (MIDI) notes or durationless (timestamp) events, such as pulse markers.
+The `event` model describes instrument (MIDI) notes or durationless (timestamp) events, such as pulse markers.

 event ||
 --- | --- |